sirajshehab/My-New-Setup/README.md

-Hi, i made this little website to showcase what i have think about my new setup i got recently.
+Hi, i made this little website to showcase what i think about my new programming setup that i got recently.